aramejan/sweetlime/README.md

 - Update the hots file on /etc/ansible/hosts file to include for elk server 10.0.0.174
 - Run the playbook, and navigate to http://10.0.0.174/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
+   Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it? filebeat-playbook.yml
+- Which file is the playbook?
+Where do you copy it?
+- filebeat-playbook.yml
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on? /etc/ansible/hosts
 - _Which URL do you navigate to in order to check that the ELK server is running?
 - http://54.212.89.166:5601/app/kibana